zerothi/sisl/docs/dev/index.rst

    The maintainers of `sisl` will do their best to respond as fast as possible.
-   But first ensure that the CI runs successfully, if not, maintainers will likely wait untill it succeeds before taking any action.
+   But first ensure that the CI runs successfully, if not, maintainers will likely wait until it succeeds before taking any action.

 Contribute external code